DynamoDS/DynamoPrimer/03_Anatomy-of-a-Dynamo-Definition/3-1_dynamo_nodes.md

 ## 3.1 NODES

 In Dynamo, Nodes are the objects you add to the Workspace and connect to form a Visual Program.
-Each Node performs an operation - ranging from as simple as storing a number to creating geometry.
+Each Node performs an operation - sometimes as simple as storing a number to more complex actions such as creating or querying geometry.

+###3.1.1 Anatomy of a Node

-###3.1.1	Ports
+###3.2.1	Ports

 ####3.1.1.1	Data Types
 ####3.1.1.2	Default Values
 ###3.1.2	Tool Tips